NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 nothing # hide
 ```

-To keep the code short, we also define an auxiliary function that outputs a convergence table.
-The table lists the errors obtained with the respective time step size ``Δ t`` as well as the estimated order of convergence in parentheses.
+To keep the code short, we also define an auxiliary function that outputs a convergence table, which lists the errors obtained with the respective time step size ``Δ t`` as well as the estimated order of convergence in parentheses.

 ```@example eoc
 using Printf: @sprintf